miqdigital/terraform-aws-eks-cluster/README.md

 #### EKS cluster upgrade using new asg file in terraform
 Create a new eks-worker-node-v1.tf file with different name and below changes you have to do for EKS cluster upgrade.
 * Change the userdata name to new version(eks-worker-node-upgrade-v2.tf) and should not conflict with old one.
-* Change the Launch configuration and autoscalling group name to new version and should not conflict with old one.
+* Change the Launch configuration and autoscaling group name to new version and should not conflict with old one.
 * Change the ami to which your going upgrade EKS version provided by AWS -- ##eks-worker-ami -- change to new version
 * In the new worker node file(eks-worker-node-upgrade-v2.tf), we have updated extra arguments for dedicated node(taint).
 * Once you apply new .tf file and the new nodes will spin up , post that move workloads to the new one and delete old nodes.
-* Please reffer eks-worker-node-upgrade-v2.tf file to upgrade the EKS cluster for reference and below steps to upgrade the worker nodes.
+* Please refer eks-worker-node-upgrade-v2.tf file to upgrade the EKS cluster for reference and below steps to upgrade the worker nodes.

 ### Once you create new file and apply changes and also change the eks master version in .tf file.